Customs Clearance

 In order to ensure that your goods comply with all the relevant laws and regulations, you will need to get a customs clearance.
 This is a document that says your goods are allowed to be imported into the country.

-At 2hm logistics, we have a team of experienced customs brokers who can help you with all your customs clearance needs.
+At 2HM Logistics, our team of experienced customs brokers is dedicated to supporting all your customs clearance needs.

 The process of customs clearance can vary depending on the country you are importing into and the type of goods you are importing.
 However, there are some general steps that all import processes follow.